 On the surface of the sun arise regions of intense activity, solar storms, that can last for months.
 In these areas, the intense loops of magnetic field that emerge through the surface of the sun violently thrash about, as seen in the Solar Dynamics Observatory (SDO) image below.
 Occasionally two different loops of magnetic field are thrown together with sufficient force to cause them to break and reconnect with the magnetic field of the other loop (the laws of electromagnetism tell us that magnetic field lines can never end, but they can break and immediately connect to a different field line).
 After this magnetic reconnection, the magnetic field snaps back like a stretched rubber band, releasing a vast amount of magnetic energy as motion of the rebounding plasma.
 The change in the magnetic field can release billions of tons of magnetized solar plasma, with some eruptions so ferocious that this magnetic tsunami escapes the gravitational pull of the Sun entirely and barrels out into the solar system.

-Solar Storms and an M-class Solar Flare: An x-ray image of the sun, showing a number of solar storms, area where intense loops of magnetic field violently thrash about.
-On the right limb of the sun, an M-class flare is seen erupting from one of these solar storm regions. the intensely blinding x-rays from a class X7 solar flare.
+Solar Storms and an M-class Solar Flare: An x-ray image of the sun, showing a number of solar storms, areas where intense loops of magnetic field violently thrash about.
+On the right limb of the sun, an M-class flare is seen erupting from one of these solar storm regions.
 Credit: NASA/SDO.

 The intense snap back of the magnetic field can also accelerate electrons down towards the Sun’s surface; when those electrons impact the dense plasma of the Sun, they can generate a blinding solar flare.
 In addition, all of the energy released in an intense solar storm can lead to the acceleration of protons to nearly the speed of light, showering a section of the solar system in a proton hailstorm.
 All of these processes drive the space weather that can wreak havoc on critical infrastructure including, the electrical power grid, satellite communications and GPS navigation, and Earth orbiting astronauts and satellites.